cuimao/cuimao/README.md

 # practice
-Anli is a cute girl
+Anli is a beautiful girl
 Cuimao is a handsome boy